GoSuda

 The characteristics are as follows:

-- Variables need not be public: Variables starting with a lowercase letter can also be injected.
+• Variables need not be public: Variables commencing with a lowercase letter can also be injected.

-- Only string type is supported: Other types are not supported.
+• Only string types are supported: Other data types are not supported.